Anup0m/linkedinautoconnecter1.0/README.md

 A smart, automated, and safe networking companion designed to accelerate your LinkedIn connection-request workflow.
 Built as a client-side Chrome Extension, it allows professionals and students to targetedly grow their network with college alumni, peers, and industry leaders without repetitive manual effort.

+> [!NOTE]
+> **Hobby Project:** This tool was created purely for fun to make my own day-to-day networking tasks easier.
+It is entirely non-commercial.

 > [!IMPORTANT]
 > **Privacy First:** This extension runs **100% client-side**.
 It does not scrape, store, or transmit your LinkedIn credentials, cookies, or profile data to any external server.
 All configuration data and session logs are saved locally in your browser's storage.

 ---